charRAWR456/doctor-lookup/README.md

 2. Take in a doctors name
 3. Take in the users location
 4. Return a list of doctors matching the search requirements
-5. If no doctor matches search criteria the user will recieve a notification that states no doctors meet the criteria they have provided
+5. If no doctor matches search criteria the user will receive a notification that states no doctors meet the criteria they have provided
 6. If the API call results in an error the application will return a notification that states what the error is.

 ## Technologies Used